 To separate regular DNS traffic from malicious behaviour, traffic analysis uses information such as the number of requests, geographic locations, and domain history.
 Network detection and response, for example, uses machine learning to establish a baseline for what normal DNS behaviour looks like in any given environment, then sends out alerts when abnormal behaviour occurs, which could indicate an attack.

-HIPS module in QH identifies and blocks malicious activities like DNS tunnelling based on network rules & data exfiltration to protect our customers.
+HIPS module in Quick Heal identifies and blocks malicious activities like DNS tunneling based on network rules & data exfiltration to protect our customers.